sopra-fs23-group-05/Client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 Then, you can push your changed code to this GitHub repository.
-The application will be automatically deployed to Heroku.
+The application will be automatically deployed to Google Cloud.
 To do so, run the following commands:

 ```
 git add .